j-o-e-d-o-e/git/BASICS.md

 ### Revert a commit

 - `git revert <hash>` reverts commit with specified hash by making a new commit
-- `git revert HEAD` reverts commit to which HEAD currently points
+- e.g. `git revert HEAD` reverts commit to which HEAD currently points

 - similar to retrieving older version, but for whole commit
+- unlike resetting a branch, it does not move the HEAD pointer
 - useful to undo changes of an entire commit
-- conflicts can arise if commits after specified commit include changes on same line of same file
+- conflicts can arise if later commits after specified commit include changes on same line of same file

 ### Retrieve older version from repo